[Skip to Content]

 • If the production was realized, a photo series or short video (no longer than 1 min.) that highlights the lighting cues should be included (no dialogue or music from the play may be included in the video).

-• What are some of your responsibilities as a lighting designer?
+• What are some of your responsibilites in your field?

-• How did the director's concept influence your designs?
+• How did the director's concept influence your work?

-• How did the style of the play affect your designs?
+• How did the style of the play affect your work?

-• If the show was realized, did you struggle in unifying the director's concept across all areas of design?
+• If the production was realized, what challenges did you face in unifying the director's concept across all areas of your work?

 • How did you use lighting design to help tell the story?
 Give a specific example and explain the thought process that went into generating your design.